-Before I had my fave of the bunch (Cinnamon!), I was sitting at a nice 139 mg/dL.
+Before I had my fave of the bunch (Cinnamon Roll!), I was sitting at a nice 139 mg/dL.

-Since a serving size of ¾ cups is like a spoonful for me (and for most!), I had 3 serving sizes to fill up my cereal bowl.
+Since a serving size of ¾ cups is like a spoonful for me (and for most!), I had three serving sizes to fill up my cereal bowl.

 And they didn’t!

-I coasted for the next 2 hours.
-And by hour 3, I was sitting at 90mg/dL.
+I coasted for the next two hours.
+And by hour three, I was sitting at 90mg/dL.
 That’s without walking or doing any physical activity (which I usually do after eating).
-Meaning, my next time around I’ll probably take less insulin!
+Meaning, the next time around I’ll probably take less insulin!

 Now, obviously, everyone’s carb-to-insulin ratio is different.
-And so are the scenarios on the given day, and the given crunch time!
-So you’ll need to test-run this for yourself to see what it does to your blood sugars.
+And so are the scenarios on any given day and any given crunch time!
+So you’ll need to test-run this for yourself to see what it does to your blood sugar.

 But you can be sure there are no hidden carbs in these boxes!